Go to the Undergraduate section

 CLC.2.22, Headington Campus

-Emmanouil holds a Postgraduate Certificate in Teaching and Learning in Higher Education (with distinction) and is Fellow of the UK Higher Education Academy.
+Emmanouil holds a Postgraduate Certificate in Teaching and Learning in Higher Education (with distinction) and he is Fellow of the UK Higher Education Academy.
 His primary teaching areas are econometrics and macroeconomics.

 Emmanouil's research interests evolve around applied econometrics with applications mainly in macroeconomics.